Raymond Smith (darts player): PDC

+Raymond Smith competed in the inaugural Australian Darts Association Tour in 2025.
+At the end of June, he won all 4 events in the opening weekend.

 Personal life

-Raymond has a son, Ky Smith who is also an Australian professional darts player.
+Raymond has a son, Ky Smith, who is also a professional darts player.
 In the 2022 PDC World Darts Championship, they became the first father-son duo to compete at a World Championship.